Chris210634/metric-learning-using-contextual-similarity/README.md

 `sample_outputs` contains sample outputs of `main.py`.

-Saved models of our implementation for all four datasets can be found here: [link] (https://github.com/Chris210634/metric-learning-using-contextual-similarity/releases/tag/v1.0.0).
+Saved models of our implementation for all four datasets can be found here: [link](https://github.com/Chris210634/metric-learning-using-contextual-similarity/releases/tag/v1.0.0).

 `data/*.txt` are the data-splits we used.